feathersjs/feathers/quick-start.md

 ### CRUD Todos

-As you might have noticed, service methods mainly reflect basic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality.
+You might have noticed that service methods mainly reflect basic [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality.
 Following up is a longer example with comments for implementing a complete Todo service that manages all Todos in memory:

 ```js
 // todos.js